NikolaosG88/The-Ultimate-Memory-Game-to-Play/README.md

 <br>
 The purpose of the game is to to flip and match all images.
 In total you will have 12 attempts, <br> to match them all.
 The game will start with all cards face down.
-When 6 wrong choices you been meet <br>
+If 6 wrong choices you been meet <br>
 the relevant message will be displayed of lose.
-If you make the matches first you win.
+If you make the matches faster you win.
 Good Luck! <br>
 <br>
 <br>
 **Internal Functionality**